ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 The CEO stood in the middle of the room and directed the SVPs, the SVPs directed the VPs.
 The people who were being directed were again said to keep their noses at a distance of 10 centimeters from the palm of the hand of the person that directed them.

-These were very interesting activities that shoo that having too much hierarchy and people who direct other people can lead to chaos when the leaders for example move too fast to be able to follow the directions.
+These were very interesting activities that showed that having too much hierarchy and people who direct other people can lead to chaos when for example the leaders moved too fast for the others to be able to follow the directions.
 Directions are much easier to handle when there are less people involved and more trust is created.

 #### What do we need to build a high performance team?
 At the core, there are six building blocks for high performance teams:
-* Positive bias: Non-negativity, accept a positive mindset
+* **Positive bias**: Non-negativity, accept a positive mindset
-* Freedom: Every team member can choose and make decisions by themselves
+* **Freedom**: Every team member can choose and make decisions by themselves
-* Self awareness: Listen to yourself, use check-ins to discover, articulate and achieve what you want
+* **Self awareness**: Listen to yourself, use check-ins to discover, articulate and achieve what you want
-* Connection: Listen to others, connect great people into a great team and support each other toward a common goal
+* **Connection**: Listen to others, connect great people into a great team and support each other towards a common goal
-* Productivity: Focus on results.
+* **Productivity**: Focus on results.
-* Error handling: Ensure we are maintaining the positive bias, freedom, self-awareness, connection and productivity.
+* **Error handling**: Ensure we are maintaining the positive bias, freedom, self-awareness, connection and productivity.

-Hierarchy and power culture erode high performance so when setting up and trying to maintain a high performance teams, these building blocks are essential.
+Hierarchy and power culture erode high performance so when setting up and trying to maintain a high performance team, these building blocks are essential.
 To achieve high performance, increase the team's emotional intelligence and psychological safety.
 This will decrease power distance and hierarchy.
 The Core Protocols are a way to reach this goal.